Millennium Mills: History

 All of these mills were partially destroyed in 1917 by the Silvertown explosion at Brunner Mond's munitions factory on the North Woolwich Road that was manufacturing explosives for Britain's World War I military effort.
-The Brunner Mond works was about 100 yards east of where Millennium Mills stood, and the adjoining grain silos and flour warehouses were amongst the 17 acres of buildings that the Port of London Authority estimated were affected.
+The Brunner Mond works was about 100 yards east of where Millennium Mills stood, and the adjoining grain silos and flour warehouses were amongst the 17 acre of buildings that the Port of London Authority estimated were affected.

 In 1920, Vernon & Sons was taken over by Spillers Limited at which time the Millennium Mills was acquired.
 Spillers was an established flour milling business founded in 1829, which subsequently went into the production of dog food and animal feeds by 1927.
 The Spillers name remains prominent on the east and west wings of the building.

 Millennium Mills was rebuilt as a 10-storey concrete art deco building in 1933.

-Many port mills throughout the country sustained severe damage from bombing in the Second World War; almost 75 per cent of the national capacity was concentrated at the ports, which made them primary targets for air attacks.
+Many port mills throughout the country sustained severe damage from bombing in the Second World War; almost 75% of the national capacity was concentrated at the ports, which made them primary targets for air attacks.
 In London, Spillers' Millennium Mills as well as Rank's Premier Mills were substantially destroyed.
 Between 1945 and 1950 the ports underwent large-scale post-war reconstruction despite a deficit of raw materials and strict licensing.
 At this time Millennium Mills was rebuilt, including a windowless steel-framed infill on the west side, and was in operation by September 1953.